Most people serve red wine at room temperature and white wine straight from the fridge.

 The Goldilocks effect: optimal wine serving temperatures

-Each wine variety has its own optimal temperature.
+Different styles of wine have different requirements.
 Here’s a list of some of our favourites (ranging from hottest to coolest):

 Full-bodied red wines tend to taste best at temperatures close to room temperature – but remember that ‘room temperature’ isn’t necessarily the same thing as the ambient temperature of the actual room you’re in when you serve the wine.
 So, if you can, chill them to the temperatures above.